neSpecc/safari-beauty-toolbar/README.md

 > Note.
 Because of transparency value of the Toolbar, you probably should pass little more saturated color than the usual brand's color.

+> Note.
+Place the initialization code at the bottom of `<body>`-tag or call after document-ready event.

 ![](demo/assets/demo.gif)

 ## Public methods